fleetdm/fleet/docs/Using-Fleet/Mobile-device-management.md

 This is because if the Activation Lock is enabled, you will need the Activation Lock bypass code to successfully wipe and reuse the Mac.

 Activation Lock bypass codes can only be retrieved from the Mac up to 30 days after the device is enrolled.
 This means that when migrating from your old MDM solution, it’s likely that you’ll be unable to retrieve the Activation Lock bypass code.

+### Migrate settings

+To enforce the same settings on your macOS hosts in Fleet as you did using your old MDM solution, you have to migrate these settings to Fleet.

+If your old MDM solution enforced FileVault, follow [these instructions](#how-to-turn-on-disk-encryption) to enforce FileVault (disk encryption) using Fleet.

+For all other settings you enforced, you have to first export these settings as configuration profiles from your old MDM solution.
+Then, you have to add the configuration profiles to Fleet.

+How to export settings as configuration profiles:

+1. Check if your MDM solution has a feature that allows you to export settings as configuration profiles.
+If it does, make sure these configuration profiles are exported as .mobileconfig files.
+If it doesn't, follow the instructions to create configuration profiles using iMazing Profile Creator [here](#create-a-configuration-profiles-with-imazing-profile-creator).
+Use iMazing Profile Creator to replicate the settings you enforced.

+2. Follow the instructions to add configuration profiles to Fleet [here](#add-configuration-profiles-to-fleet).

 ### Instructions for end users